 Here are some brief thoughts on some of the top places to open your account with.
 Look around online to compare savings accounts.
 You should be able to find something to suit your needs.

 Most people are familiar with how banks works.
 An advantage of going with a bank for your savings is convenience.
 Some of the bigger ones, like Wells Fargo and Bank of America, offer many branches across the nation.
 I would recommend checking their rates before you open up an account; you may find that a local bank may offer a higher rate.

-We’ve been using ING Direct for our savings and we’re extremely happy with the service.
+We’ve been using Capital One 360 for our savings and we’re extremely happy with the service.
 While their interest rates are not the highest among online banks, they are decently competitive and we have easy access to our money.

 If you don’t like them, but are looking at online banking as an option, here are some popular ones right now:

 The great things is that you have many options to choose from.
 Find what works for you and stick with it.